jupyter-incubator/sparkmagic/README.md

 # sparkmagic
-IPython magics for working with remote Spark clusters
+IPython magics and wrapper kernels for working with remote Spark clusters

 ## Development team and Advocate